List of animal classes

 The following is a list of the classes in each phylum of the kingdom Animalia.
-There are 107 classes of animals in 33 phyla in this list.
+There are 105 classes of animals in 24 phyla in this list (the phyla Entoprocta, Gastrotricha, Gnathostomulida, Loricifera, Micrognathozoa, Onychophora, Orthonectida and Phoronida contain no classes, nor does the subphylum Xenoturbellida).
 However, different sources give different numbers of classes and phyla.
 For example, Protura, Diplura, and Collembola are often considered to be the three orders in the class Entognatha.
 This list should by no means be considered complete and authoritative and should be used carefully.